THE PEACE GAMES

 • Reduction of enemy images, effective in preventing violence

-Every imprint is stored in us physically, mentally, emotionally as information and has a determining effect on our behavior, for better or for worse.
-When it comes to changing behavior patterns that encourage violence, then new patterns need to be anchored at all levels through correspondingly effective contrasting experiences.
+Every imprint is stored within us physically, mentally, and emotionally as information and influences our behavior, both for better and for worse.
+When it comes to changing behavioral imprints that encourage violence, new imprints need to be anchored at all levels through correspondingly effective contrast experiences.

 The "Tai Chi Peace Games" were created with the intention of strengthening mental and physical health and reducing and dissolving the willingness to use violence.
 The Peace Games neither raise a moral index finger nor can they change anything in the external living conditions of the people.
 However, they show a way to playfully experience a piece of self-efficacy, inner freedom and peace in community and set effective learning anchors for one's own peaceful behavior with these positive contrasting experiences.